Overview

 What is a biosafety permit?

-An approved biosafety permit ensures compliance with all regulatory agencies and allows for the release of research funds from the Office of Research Services.
+A biosafety permit is an official document that records a researcher’s facilities, personnel, biological materials, and scope of research activities.
+An approved biosafety permit ensures compliance with all relevant regulatory agencies and is a prerequisite for the release of research funds from the Office of Research Services.

 When is a biosafety permit needed?

-The biosafety permit applies to labs owned by the University of Manitoba and labs where the UM is contracted to provide safety services.
+Biosafety permits apply to all laboratories owned by the University of Manitoba, as well as laboratories where UM is contracted to provide safety services.

 • CancerCare Manitoba Research Institute